 “At street level.
 What it was supposed to do.

 “And if you follow me beyond this door, you will come to learn the reality.”

 The blood-splattered prison cells grew smaller and darker and more and more terrifying the further into the building we went.

-An unflinching look at Riga's past under communism.
-Visit the KGB museum.
+For an unflinching look at Riga's past under communism, visit the KGB museum.

 Did you know?

 Architects call Riga the Art Nouveau Capital of Europe.
 The whole historic centre is an UNESCO World Heritage Site.

 As it happens, Riga made a lot of money just as funky gargoyles and naked maidens came into fashion (in stone wall terms, anyway.)

 As the Art Nouveau capital of Europe, Mikhail Eisenstein’s work grabs the headlines and even if you don't think you're interested in it, I'd highly recommend a walk around the Art Nouveau area.